 Through the Duke Endowment Trident United Way and Healthy Tri-County have become a partner in Healthy People, Healthy Carolinas (HPHC).
 HPHC is an initiative designed to help community in North Carolina and South Carolina address chronic health issues such as obesity, diabetes and heart disease.
 Trident United Way is engaging leaders in health care, public health, social services, government, education, business and faith community to combine efforts and work to collaboratively addres the health challenges we face as a community, rather than going at it alone.

-January 2017 marked the launch of the Healthy Tri-County Initiative, powered by Trident United Way, in partnership with core partners, MUSC Health, Roper St. Francis Healthcare.
-Healthy Tri-County (HTC) a multi-sector regional initiative to improve health outcomes in Berkeley, Charleston and Dorchester counties in South Carolina.
+Healthy Tri-County (HTC), powered by Trident United Way, in partnership with core partners, MUSC Health, Roper St. Francis Healthcare and Trident Health is a multi-sector regional initiative to improve health outcomes in Berkeley, Charleston and Dorchester counties in South Carolina.
 The long-term aspirational goal of HTC is to improve the health and well-being of every person and community within the Tri-County region.
-As of June 2021, 75 organizations have become formal HTC Members and approximately 1,100 individuals interact with network activities and utilize resources.

 Tri-County Health Symposium